mertcankose/banu-blockcain-units/README.md

 ## Credix - Banuchain

-**Credix is a lending platform for borrowing and lending tokens on the Banuchain network.**
+**Credix is a lending platform for borrowing and lending tokens on the Units network.**

 Credix consists of: